irrdnet/irrd/docs/development/storage.rst

   also logged in the IRRd logfile.

-The difference between `serial_newest_mirror` and `serial_newest_journal` is that the former refers to the serial numbers in the mirror's journal, and the latter refers to the local journal.
+The difference between `serial_newest_mirror` and `serial_newest_journal` is that the former refers to the serial numbers in the remote mirror's journal, and the latter refers to the local journal.
 These may be different, e.g. due to changes in RPKI status.

 .. note::
     There is no guarantee that all NRTM operations between